community garden

 A Co-Op Garden supporting the Lake Norman Food Mission in Lincoln County, North Carolina

 Sally’s YMCA, the sponsor for the the E. Lincoln Community Garden (ELCG), came under new ownership by the Catawba Valley YMCA (CVYMCA) organization in the Fall of 2024.
 As part of reviewing all of Sally’s YMCA programs, collaborative discussions focused on the Community Garden − its aging infrastructure and how the garden serves the community.
-Based on garden history, a renewed vision for the ELCG in 2025 was presented with two revised mission areas: (1) changing from personal use individual garden bed lease garden to a cooperative garden supporting the Lake Norman Food Mission, and (2) an educational garden venue for YMCA youth groups, local school students, Extension 4-H, Scouts, and other educational partnerships.
+Based on garden history, a renewed vision for the ELCG in 2025 was presented with two revised mission areas: (1) changing from personal use individual garden bed leases to a cooperative garden supporting the Lake Norman Food Mission, and (2) an educational garden venue for YMCA youth groups, local school students, Extension 4-H, Scouts, and other educational partnerships.

 Garden amenities – Timed drip irrigation provided to each bed.
 Hoses on site for supplemental watering, tool cleaning, and personal hygiene.
 Common garden tools available for gardener use, secured in the on-site tool shed.